-BIOL 574 Introduction to Oceanography (3:2:3)
+BIOL 574 - Introduction to Oceanography (3 credits)

-This course is designed to familiarize the student with the marine environment and current development in the marine sciences.
-Topics for study will include the physical parameter of the ocean, ocean basic topography, life in the sea, and resources in the ocean.
-This course is periodically offered at the Marine Science field station in Wallops Island, Va. only during the summer sessions.
+This course is designed to familiarize the student with the marine environment and current developments in the marine sciences.
+Topics for study will include the physical parameters of the ocean, ocean basis topography, life in the sea, and resources in the ocean.
+This course is periodically offered at the Marine Science field station in Wallops Island, Va., only during a summer session.